alexjobe/fullstack-laptop-checkout/README.txt

 backend folder.

 If changes are made to the frontend, just run “npm run build” and copy the build folder it creates over to the production folder.
+If changes are made to the backend, update the production folder accordingly.

 While developing, you must run both the backend and frontend at the same time.
 Just run the command “npm start” in both the backend and frontend folders.
 By default, the backend can be accessed at